JeffreySarnoff/BitsFields.jl/README.md

 # BitsFields.jl

-### Use adjacent bits as a bitfield.
-Use bitfields to copartition roles or handle constituents.
+### Use adjacent bits as a bitfield and name it.
+Use multiple bitfields in distinct roles or as primary elements.
 #### Copyright ©&thinsp;2018 by Jeffrey Sarnoff. &nbsp; &nbsp; This work has been released under The MIT License.

 ----